floydpink/harimenon.com/source/_posts/2020-04-26-standing-flower.md

 {% img /images/standing-flower-maya-20200426.png 600 'Standing Flower' %}

-A painting by 9yo using [this app](https://www.youidraw.com/apps/painter/).
+A painting by my 9yo using [this app](https://www.youidraw.com/apps/painter/).
 In her own words:

 > This picture is about a standing flower and there is a hurricane and it wants to take the flower out.
 And speaking of which please stay safe.
 Stay inside.